MIGRAINES & DISABILITY BENEFITS

 Additionally, once you receive a denial, you have 60 days to file an appeal.
 You must also meet the time limit set by the SSA.
 If you do not, then you will have to start the process over again.
 That means you will lose any benefits you could receive on any prior application.

-When you contact Cannon Disability Law, you will receive a free review of your case.
-If we accept your migraine headache case, you do not have to pay any money upfront to hire us.
-The reason you do not pay us any money upfront is that we represent all of our clients on a contingency fee basis.
+When you contact us, you will receive a free review of your case.
+If we accept your migraine case, you do not have to pay any money upfront to hire us.
 This means that if we do not win your case, you do not owe us an attorney fee.
 It also means that if we win your case, you pay us out of your back benefit.

-Likewise, if you have a physical condition, like back pain due to arthritis, then don’t forget to tell us about a back operation you may have had.
+Likewise, if you have a physical condition, like back pain, then don’t forget to tell us about a back operation you may have had.
 Every physical and mental condition, in addition to your migraines, should be taken into account.
 You want SSD and SSI benefits to replace your income and you want a great attorney to help you.
 Therefore, contact us today.

 WE WILL HELP YOU WIN BENEFITS FOR MIGRAINES

-If you are suffering from chronic migraines, you may be wondering whether the Social Security Administration will approve your claim for SSD and SSI benefits.
-If so, call Cannon Disability.
-We are the only law firm helping SSD and SSI clients in Utah and Nevada with over 30 years of experience.
-For example, we are rated in the top three SSD lawyers in the state of Utah.
+If you are suffering from chronic migraines, then you may be wondering whether the Social Security Administration will approve your claim for SSD and SSI benefits.
+If so, then call our law firm.
+We are the only law firm helping SSD and SSI clients in Utah, Nevada, Idaho, and California with over 30 years of legal experience.
+For example, we are the top SSD lawyer in the state of Utah.

-We are also rated in the top three SSD lawyers in the state of Nevada.
-Find out more about our Nevada legal experience here.
+We are also in the top SSD lawyers in the state of Nevada.
+Find out about our Nevada legal experience.
 We also help clients in many other states.
 We also have clients in Idaho, Colorado, and California.
 Idaho SSDI benefits information can be found here.
-Likewise, information about Colorado benefits is here.
-Finally, California benefits information is here.
-Wherever you live, we will help you get your SSDI benefits and fight for the benefits the SSA owes you under the law.
+Likewise, information about Colorado SSD benefits .
+Finally, learn California SSD benefits information.
+Wherever you live, we can help you get your SSDI benefits.
+We want to fight for the benefits the SSA owes you under the law.

-If you want to learn more about our lawyers, then read our About Us page.
-For instance, Andria Summers is an amazing advocate.
-She can also help you with your Medicare plan.
+If you want to learn about our lawyers, then read our About Us page.
+For instance, Andria Summers can help you choose the perfect Medicare advantage plan.
 Additionally, she has won thousands of SSD cases.
-Dianna Cannon has been helping SSD and SSI clients for thirty years.
+Dianna Cannon has been helping SSDI and SSI clients for thirty years.
 Brett Bunkall also has years of experience helping people obtain their benefits.
-You can trust us to help you win your SSD and SSI benefits for migraines.
-Contact us today.
+You can trust us to help you win your SSDI and SSI benefits for migraines.
+Contact us now.